mku11/Salmon-Vault/README.md

 * Built-in Media Player for encrypted audio and video.
 * Built-in PDF Viewer (WPF, JavaFx only)
 * Support for remote readonly drives with HTTPS.
-* Support for remote read/write drives with Salmon Web Service.
+* Support for remote read/write drives with WebFS.
 * Support for Salmon Win protected nonce sequencer service (Win 10+ only).
 * File sharing and editing with external apps and easy re-import.
 * Authorized devices that can import new files.